niiku/convert-encoding/README.md

 ## Dry-Run

-If you want to check what files and how they would be converted, simply add `-t` or `--dry-run` as argument:
+If you want to check which files would be converted and what their detected encoding is, simply add `-t` or `--dry-run` as argument:

 ```
 $ cd /path/to/directory/with/files